 Many important treaties have been signed here, both to end wars and forge alliances.
 Bucharest became the nation’s capital in 1862, with the merger of Wallachia and Moldavia under King Carol I. It grew quickly for the next 70 years.
 Communism took hold from 1947 and was overthrown in 1989.

-Explore the best journey planner for your visit to Bucharest and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Bucharest and create a flawless plan in few simple steps!